LuisDu902/Beast/docs/README.md

 This way, the program is subdivided in a way that is easier to work on (keeping the code organised) and test.

-### KNOWN CODE SMELLS AND REFACTORING SUGGESTIONS

-//To be written

 ### TESTING

 Here is the [link](../pitest/index.html) to our mutation testing report.

 ![CoverageReport](https://user-images.githubusercontent.com/92641892/204018185-2d468e8b-ec80-40a5-bb08-b884fcaac90a.png)

 ### SELF-EVALUATION